vonglasow/atoum-documentation/source/en/option_cli.rst

    $ ./bin/atoum --tags OneTag TwoTag

 .. note::
-   Reportez-vous à la section sur les filtres par :ref:`filtres-par-tag` pour avoir plus d'informations.
+   Refer to the section on filters by :ref:`filtres-par-tag` for more information.

 --test-all
 **********

-Cette option vous permet de lancer les tests se trouvant dans les répertoires définis dans le fichier de configuration via $script->addTestAllDirectory('path/to/directory').
+This option allows you to run the tests in the directories defined in the configuration file through $script->addTestAllDirectory('path/to/directory').

 .. code-block:: shell